 If you are reading this, you may be concerned that your child or a child you know may have cancer.
-It is important to remember that symptoms your child may have are much more likely to be due to a common childhood complaint or illness.
+It is important to remember that symptoms are much more likely to be due to a common childhood complaint or illness.

-Occasionally, these symptoms may be indicative of cancer so it is important to see your doctor if you are concerned and symptoms do not settle.
-In the unlikely event that a child's symptomsare due to cancer, early diagnosis can make a big difference.
-For more information on the signs and symptoms to look for and when to seek help, please see: Signs and symptoms of childhood cancer and see your doctor as soon as you can if you are worried.
+Occasionally, these symptoms may be indicative of cancer, so it is important to see your doctor if you are concerned.
+In the unlikely event that a child's symptoms are due to cancer, early diagnosis can make a big difference.
+For more information on the signs and symptoms to look for and when to seek help, please see: Signs and symptoms of childhood cancer and go to your doctor as soon as you can if you are worried.

-Usually your child's symptoms may resolve on their own or resolve with appropriate treatment from your doctor.
+Usually your child's symptoms will resolve on their own or with appropriate treatment from your doctor.

 If you remain concerned

-Make sure the GP knows how many times your child has been in for that particular problem.
+Make sure the GP knows how many times your child has been seen for that particular problem.

 Through no fault of their own, General Practitioners and emergency doctors are working under intense time pressures, so if you feel something has not been discussed, do not hesitate to ask for areas to be revisited.

-If you remain very concerned, you can ask for a second opinion but please talk to your doctor first and explain if possible.
+If you remain very concerned, you can ask for a second opinion but if possible please talk to your doctor first.
 It may be they had no idea just how concerned you were.